This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Line Standard”.

 d) Platinum-iridium alloy

-9. Which of the following option is true for given statements about metre (line standard)?
+9. Which of the following option is true for given statements about meter (line standard)?

 Statement 1: Diameter of rollers is 0.5 cm.